-Next an image from my trip to the Isle of Wight and the Needles lighthouse.
+Next an image from my trip to the Isle of Wight and the Needles.
 Set in the western approaches to the Isle of Wight, the Needles form a narrow chalky peninsula which rises from jagged rocks to 120m cliffs.
 These rocks have always been a hazard to ships making their way up the Solent to Portsmouth and Southampton Water.
-A helipad was built on top of the Needles Lighthouse in 1987.
+A helipad was built on top of the lighthouse in 1987.

 And finally, I visit the Highlands of Scotland.
 South of Fort William is the Corran Narrows, which is a point in Loch Linnhe in which the space between each opposite shore narrows significantly, thus restricting the passage of larger shipping in the channel.
 The lighthouse on Corran Point was built in 1860 to help vessels navigate the Corran Narrows.